melmzv/arg_ss24_project/README.md

 ### How do I create the output?

-Assuming that you have WRDS access, Vs Code and make installed, this should be relatively straightforward.
+Assuming that you have WRDS access, Python, Vs Code, Quarto and make installed, this should be relatively straightforward.
+Refer to download and setup instructions [here](#where-do-i-start).

 > [!IMPORTANT]
 > In order to access the Worldscope Database through WRDS, complete this [form](https://wrds-www.wharton.upenn.edu/register/), if not yet registered for WRDS.